Minor Court Rules Committee

 Committee Members

-Honorable Daniel Butler, Vice Chair
+Honorable Daniel E. Butler, Chair

-Honorable James R. Edgcomb
+Honorable James R. Edgcomb, Vice Chair

 Honorable Sue.
 E. Haggerty